Azure/azure-quickstart-templates/101-machine-learning-create/GettingStarted-mLearning.md

 ### What is Azure Machine Learning

 Azure Machine Learning provides a cloud-based environment you can use to prep data, train, test, deploy, manage, and track machine learning models.
 Start training on your local machine and then scale out to the cloud.
-The service fully supports open-source technologies such as PyTorch, TensorFlow, and scikit-learn and can be used for any kind of machine learning, from classical ml to deep learning, supervised and unsupervised learning.
+The service fully supports open-source technologies such as PyTorch, TensorFlow, and sci-kit-learn and can be used for any kind of machine learning, from classical ml to deep learning, supervised and unsupervised learning.

 Explore and prepare data, train and test models, and deploy them using rich tools such as:

 - A visual interface in which you can drag-n-drop modules to build your experiments and then deploy models
-- Jupyter notebooks in which you use the SDKs to write your own code, such as these sample notebooks
+- Jupyter notebooks in which you use the SDKs to write your code, such as these sample notebooks
 - Visual Studio Code extension

 For more information, you can consult [Azure Machine Learning Documentation](https://docs.microsoft.com/en-gb/azure/machine-learning/)